Logistic Regression: Overview and Applications

 What is logistic regression?

-Logistic regression is a classification algorithm used for predicting binary outcomes.
+Logistic regression is a classification algorithm used to predict binary outcomes.
 It's a statistical model that estimates the probability of an event occurring based on given independent variables.
-It's primarily used for classification and predictive analytics.
+Logistic regression is primarily used for classification and predictive analytics.

 How does logistic regression differ from linear regression?